Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Background

 Individuals, called ``holders'', can use their credentials to conveniently disclose identity attributes to ``verifiers'', i.e., relying parties.
-Typically, a verifier first sends a ``proof request'' to the holder, asking for the disclosure of certain attributes stated in the holder's credentials and listing a set of additional requirements.
-Such requirements may include a list of issuers that the verifier trusts~\citep{preukschat2021ssi}.
-When receiving the proof request, the holder's digital wallet app fully automatically searches for stored credentials that include the requested attributes and that satisfy the requirements specified in the proof request~\citep{sartor2022ux} and -- upon the holder's consent -- creates a cryptographic proof about the correctness of these attributes according to the respective issuer and sends the attributes and the proof to the verifier~\citep{feulner2022ticketing}.
-The verifier can then check the proof and, therefore, the authenticity of the attributes and subsequently use them for its service.
+Typically, a verifier first sends a ``proof request'' to the holder, including a random number to prevent replay attacks (see below) and asking for the disclosure of certain attributes stated in one or several of the holder's credentials.
+The proof request also lists a set of additional parameters (e.g., a timestamp to refer to for expiration- and revocation-related requirements) and constraints (e.g., a list of issuers that the verifier trusts for each individual identity attribute)~\citep{preukschat2021ssi,gloeckler2023ssiiam}.
+When receiving the proof request, the holder's digital wallet app can fully automatically search for stored credentials that include the requested attributes and that satisfy the requirements specified in the proof request~\citep{sartor2022ux}.
+Upon the holder's consent on revealing the attributes specified in the proof request, the wallet app then creates a cryptographic proof of the correctness of these attributes according to the respective issuer(s) and sends the attributes and the proof to the verifier~\citep{feulner2022ticketing,gloeckler2023ssiiam}.
+The verifier can then algorithmically check the proof and, therefore, the authenticity of the identity attributes as claimed by the holder, and subsequently use and process them for providing its service.